The Most Accurate AI Content Detector

 While Flesch-Kincaid is a popular readability formula and at the time of this writing, the only readability measurement tool in Microsoft Word, it is by no means the only one out there.

-The Originality.AI text readability tool goes beyond what’s possible in Microsoft Word.
+The Originality.ai text readability tool goes beyond what’s possible in Microsoft Word.
 This comprehensive, free readability checker leverages all of the following readability checkers to give you the full picture of your content’s readability across many different models, including Flesch Kincaid Reading Ease and Flesch Kincaid Grade Level as well as:

 • Gunning Fog Index - A readability metrics that accounts for sentence length and number of complex words (words with 3+ syllables).
 The higher the score, the more difficult readability.